Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: June 15th

-Valued at $1,500, the Ruby J. Darensbourg-Cook Scholarship was initiated in 1992 by the Baton Rouge Area Foundation (BRAF) to encourage majors in early childhood education and elementary education.
-Appropriate applicants must be enrolled full-time as juniors or seniors in teacher certification programs approved by the Louisiana Department of Education, especially Louisiana State University or Southern University.
-Online applications are reviewed for a transcript, resume, recommendation letter, and personal essay.
+The Baton Rouge Area Foundation offers the Ruby J. Darensbourg-Cook Scholarship for $1,000.
+It’s to encourage majors in early childhood education and elementary education.
+Applicants must be enrolled full-time as juniors or seniors in teacher certification programs.
+The programs must be approved by the Louisiana Department of Education, especially Louisiana State University or Southern University.
+Online applications are reviewed for:

 Contact